Webhooks

 Job Done

-Triggered when a job completes all steps and reaches the final "Download output" page.
+The Job Done trigger fires when a job completes all steps and reaches the final "Download output" page.

 Payload: